connectkushal/cssnotes/scribbles.md

     </html>
     ```
     In this example the first line and the second line are wrapped around an anonymous box by the browser and the 3 lines act as separate blocks.
+- elements inside a block formatting context will go on top of one another (even if there is room on the side)